Chelsea F.C. Women: Women's Super League (2011–present)

 Chelsea were awarded the 2019–20 WSL title on a points-per-game basis after the season had to be abruptly terminated due to the COVID-19 pandemic.
+The club was unbeaten at the time.

 Chelsea began the 2020–21 season by winning their first ever FA Community Shield, against Manchester City.
 The season also saw them win their second consecutive League Cup, winning 6–0 against Bristol City.
-Chelsea and manager Hayes won their fourth WSL title, the most by any WSL team, by two points on the final day of the 2020–21 FA WSL season with a 5–0 victory over Reading.
-Chelsea broke the records for most wins (18) and most points (57) in a season, and became just the third team to defend the League title after Liverpool and Arsenal.
+Chelsea and manager Hayes won their fourth WSL title, the most by any WSL team at the time, by two points on the final day of the 2020–21 FA WSL season with a 5–0 victory over Reading.
+Chelsea broke the record for most points in a season (57) and tied the record for most wins in a season (18).
+In addition, they became just the third team to defend the League title after Liverpool and Arsenal.
 Sam Kerr won the WSL Golden Boot for most goals scored by an individual (21), while Fran Kirby was joint top for assists (11) and goalkeeper Ann-Katrin Berger registered the most clean sheets (12), winning the Golden Glove.
-Given their remarkable performances over the season, Suzzane Wrack of The Guardian stated that Chelsea was "one of the best women's teams to ever play in England's top flight".
+Given their remarkable performances over the season, Suzanne Wrack of The Guardian stated that Chelsea was "one of the best women's teams to ever play in England's top flight".
 On 16 May 2021, Chelsea, on course for a quadruple, lost 4–0 to Barcelona in their first-ever Champions League final appearance.
-On 5 December 2021, Chelsea won the delayed 2020–21 FA Cup, beating the league leaders Arsenal 3–0 in a dominant display, with goals from Kirby and two from Kerr, helping clinch the trophy and their first domestic treble.
+On 5 December 2021, Chelsea won the delayed 2020–21 FA Cup, beating the league leaders Arsenal 3–0 in a dominant display with goals from Kirby and two from Kerr, winning their first domestic treble.

+Chelsea successfully retained the WSL title during the 2021–22, 2022–23 (with both seasons also retaining the FA Cup) as well as the 2023–24 seasons, the latter of which was the club's last season under manager Emma Hayes as she left the club at the end of the season to become the manager of the United States women's national team.
+She was replaced by Sonia Bompastor from the 2024–25 season, who was previously at Lyon.
+In her first season, Bompastor led Chelsea to a domestic treble as the club remained unbeaten in all three domestic competitions, and finished the WSL season with a record-breaking 60 points for a sixth consecutive title.

+Ownership

+In May 2025, technology entrepreneur Alexis Ohanian acquired a 10% minority stake in Chelsea Women for approximately £20 million, valuing the club at around £200 million.
+Ohanian was also reported to be taking a seat on the club's board of directors.